Metroid Prime 4 is in development, but when exactly we'll get our hands on it remains uncertain.

 - What can I play it on?
 Nintendo Switch

-We weren't quite sure when Metroid Prime 4 would release but now we know it definitely won't be for a while as Nintendo announced in January 2019 that it had scrapped the project and started again with help from Retro Studios.
+When exactly we'll get our hands on Metroid Prime 4 remains a mystery, especially as Nintendo announced in 2019 that the project was scrapped and started again with help from Retro Studios.

 Retro Studios is hiring for Metroid Prime 4